Aswath0929/final_assignment/README.md

 </sdf>
 ```

-Okay now as we were gonna start with the week3 ending code workspace let's add erc_simple_arm and erc_simple_arm_py packages to the week3 workspace
+Now as we were gonna start with the Week 3 ending code workspace let's add erc_simple_arm and erc_simple_arm_py packages to the Week 3 workspace

-copy paste the mogi_arm.gazebo file
+Copy paste the mogi_arm.gazebo file

-from erc_simple_arm/urdf folder to erc_ros2_navigation/urdf folder because that's going to be our main bot which we are spawning with
+From erc_simple_arm/urdf folder to erc_ros2_navigation/urdf folder because that's going to be our main bot which we are spawning with

 also copy paste all the meshes in erc_simple_arm/meshes folder to erc_ros2_navigation folder

-First we need to add the arm on the original bot we already have we will be placing it over the lidar as otherwise the arm will block the lidar's view
+First we need to add the arm on the original bot we already have.
+We will be placing it over the lidar as otherwise the arm will block the lidar's view

 ```xml